sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 I will be trying the various regressors mentioend above along with GridSearchCV.
 It is at this stage that i will setup a dictionary of parameters from which to try out various options.

-My prediction data will be the "next trading day's adjusted closing stock price".
+My prediction data will be the **next trading day's adjusted closing stock price**.
-Initially atleast i intend to use all the featuers present in the data set downloaded from yahoo finance.
+Initially atleast I intend to use all the featuers present in the data set downloaded from yahoo finance.

 ### Benchmark

 As suggested in the capstone proposal review, I will train and test an out-of-the-box linear regression model on the project data.
 My final solution should outperform this linear regression model.
 By using a linear regression model as the benchmark, and training/testing it on exactly the same data as my final solution I will be able to make a clear, objective comparison between the two.

-Using the RMSE metric i found out that that for the Benchmark Linear model the RMSE was 1.79.
+Using the RMSE metric I found out that that for the Benchmark Linear model the RMSE was 1.79.
 This can also be seen in the ipython notebook.

 **Root Mean squared error: 1.79**